Updated For Kodi 18!

 Yahoo!
 Weather is one of the more popular Kodi Weather services because it is easy to configure and doesn’t require any additional information from the user other than what city you want the forecast for.

 From the Get more… window, scroll down until you see the Yahoo!
 Weather add-on and click it to install.
-After a very brief installation process, you’ll be back at the Weather – Settings window, but Yahoo!
+After a very brief installation process, you’ll be back at the Weather–Settings window, but Yahoo!
 Weather will appear on the top line as the Service for weather information.

 Yahoo!
 Weather is installed, but it still needs to be configured for your particular city.
 There is a single Settings option on the second line of the main window, directly underneath the Service for weather information line.
 Click on Settings to pull up the Location Setup window.

-You can enter in several different cities depending on how simple or complicated you want your weather forecast to be.
+You can enter several different cities depending on how simple or complicated you want your weather forecast to be.
 For me, I’m only interested in the city closest to me: Orlando, Florida.
 To enter a city, click on the line that says Location 1.

 On the pop-up keyboard, type in the name of the city.
 I tried several different cities and small towns of various sizes and I wasn’t able to find one Yahoo! couldn’t recognize – even several ‘one stoplight’ towns I know.

 If there is more than one entry for a particular city, Yahoo! will ask you to choose which one you meant.
-Since I’m not looking for the Orlando in South Africa or Brazil, I chose the top entry: Orlando (Florida -US).
+Since I’m not looking for Orlando in South Africa or Brazil, I chose the top entry: Orlando (Florida -US).

 Once you make your selection, you’re taken back to the Location Setup screen.
 Repeat the process for as many cities as you want weather information for.
 Once you’re done, click OK to continue.